cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

    would be required for upgrading the application, because the lane classification logic (thus the application's code) needs to know the lane configuration beforehand.
 And a second proposal would be needed for upgrading the lanes via `ConsensusParams`.
+   While it is true that SDK applications could pass a governance proposal with both elements together, it would be something to _always_ do, and it is not clear what the situation would be for non-SDK applications.

    Also, it is not clear in which order the proposals should apply.
 The community should be careful not to break performance between the passing of both proposals.
 The `gov` module could be